 Three people I know have signed up to one this year.
 One of them has a two-year fixed rate.
 He will refinance the loan eight times before he finishes paying it off.
 Banks are now lending at 95% loan-to-value, with terms creeping past retirement age, to first-time buyers who have done absolutely nothing wrong except try to live somewhere they own.
 The product is not the problem.
 The structure is.

-This is a piece on what the 40-year mortgage actually costs, why the renewal cycle is the real trap, and the one narrow case where it can genuinely make sense.
+This is a piece on what the 40-year mortgage actually costs, who can get one, why the renewal cycle is the real trap, and the one narrow case where it can genuinely make sense.

 Contents